Ah yes, our poor, barnacled hearts.

 - Do you own anything belonging to X?
 Describe it.

-- Write X a love letter.
-It’s entirely private and may never be sent: what would you really like to say?
+- What would you say to X in a love letter?
+Your letter is entirely private and may never be sent: what would you really like to say?

 - How would you like your future together to be?